telerik/kendo-ui-core/docs-aspnet-mvc/styles-and-layout/overview.md

 > **Important**
 >
-> You have to reference or bundle only the `all.css` file because the exported CSS file contains all styles you need.
+> Reference or bundle only the `all.css` file because the exported CSS file contains all styles you need.

 ## See Also